zirkelc/template-single-typescript/README.md

 ### Continuous Integration

 [`.github/workflows/ci.yml`](.github/workflows/ci.yml) defines a GitHub Actions workflow to run linting and tests on commits and pull requests.

-### Preview Releases

-[pkg.pr.new](https://github.com/stackblitz-labs/pkg.pr.new) will automatically generate preview releases for every push and pull request.
-This allows you to test changes before publishing to npm.

-Must install GitHub App: [pkg.pr.new](https://github.com/apps/pkg-pr-new)

 ### VSCode Integration